ruqyahbd/List-all-posts-by-ACT-mod/readme.txt

 **Shortcode generator**

 The plugin installs a new menu *ACT List Shortcodes* in Admin->Tools.
 The tool is a helper to automatically generate the required shortcode.
 It will parse the options and display the string to be copied and pasted into any page.
+Please refer to the plugin admin page for a full list of options.

 **Default manual usage:**